The planting season is here, but you don’t have to break your back tilling or plowing your garden thanks to the best rotavator for allotment.

 4. Handle design

 Given the effort needed to operate a rotavator, choosing a unit with an ergonomic and padded handle design is highly recommended for maximum user comfort.
-For petrol-powered models, vibrations are felt during usage, which makes cushioned handlebars the ideal choice for allotment tasks.
+For petrol-powered models, vibrations are felt during usage, making cushioned handlebars the ideal choice for allotment tasks.

 5. Power source